Ericsson/ered/README.md

 ered
 ====

-An Erlang client library for connecting to a Valkey cluster and standalone instances.
+An Erlang client for connecting to Valkey clusters and standalone instances.

 This projects is
 aiming to replace [eredis](https://github.com/Nordix/eredis) and [eredis_cluster](https://github.com/Nordix/eredis_cluster).